 What If I Am Caught Possessing a Gun in South Carolina When I Live in Another State?

 The gun laws in South Carolina are different than the gun laws in our bordering states of North Carolina, Tennessee, or Georgia, and being found on the wrong side of the border with a firearm can unintentionally result in a crime.

 While you may not mean any harm by carrying a firearm in the State of South Carolina, even a minor traffic stop can reveal the fact that your out-of-state laws do not apply here — and neither does your ability to carry a weapon in South Carolina.

 You can be arrested for carrying a firearm in our state when you are a resident elsewhere, and those charges can be very hard to overcome, even if you have never been investigated, arrested, or charged with a crime before.

 The same is true for drug crimes.
 If you from another state, and are stopped for a traffic violation, only for law enforcement officials to find drugs in your car, you could be charged with a much more severe crime simply for crossing the border.

 If you have been investigated, arrested, or charged with a crime in South Carolina, do not face the solicitor’s office alone.

-Contact Our Skilled Spartanburg Criminal Defense Lawyers Now
+Contact Our Trial-Tested Spartanburg Criminal Defense Lawyers Now

 Contact our skilled criminal defense lawyers in Spartanburg at the David W. Martin Law Group today by (864) 606-0053 to schedule a consultation.
 We will provide the answers and information you need to explain your side of the story, so we can develop a strong defense to counter the solicitor’s case against you, so you can face your legal trouble with confidence.